-When I shop by myself I am very good at avoiding temptation.
-I stick to the list and rarely deviate from my original intentions, but when my husband comes along for the ride I never know what will happen.
+When I shop by myself, I am very good at avoiding temptation.
+I stick to the list and rarely deviate from my original intentions, but I never know what will happen when my husband comes along for the ride.

-I know he’ll reach for the container of soup although Harris Teeter isn’t running it’s monthly buy-one-get-one sale and I know that he’ll think nothing of buying a box of popcorn although it’s not on sale that week and I don’t have a coupon.
+I know he’ll reach for the container of soup, although Harris Teeter isn’t running its monthly buy-one-get-one sale, and I know that he’ll think nothing of buying a box of popcorn, even though it’s not on sale that week and I don’t have a coupon.

-I still cringe a little as I watch the register screen fill with full-priced numbers, but I’m so happy to be with my husband, that it makes my anal, saving tendencies seem much less important.
-In fact, I think going out with him helps me put things back into perspective.
+I still cringe a little as I watch the register screen fill with full-priced numbers, but I’m so happy to be with my husband that it makes my saving tendencies seem much less important.
+I think going out with him helps me put things back into perspective.

-We make good money and we don’t have to use coupons for everything we buy.
-So how do I get myself to stop overthinking every purchase when he’s not with me?
+We make good money, and we don’t have to use coupons for everything we buy.
+So how do I get myself to stop overthinking every purchase when my husband is not with me?